 Art and Design

 Work in museums, galleries, studios, theaters, or schools by assisting with event planning, designing products, preparing for exhibitions, assisting with grant applications, etc.

 Perform competitor analysis, provide support on a business development project, assist with materials management, create reports on annual performance, etc.

 Education / Teaching English

 Assist teaching staff with classroom instruction, preparing lesson plans, one-on-one tutoring, classroom management, administrative support to the supervising teacher, etc.

 Finance and Accounting

-Marketing, PR, and Advertising
+Marketing, PR, & Advertising

 Internships in many different work sectors are available, ranging from business to education to public relations.
-Students interested in an area of work not listed below, or who would like more information about a specific internship, are encouraged to email Yifang Zhang for more info.
+Students interested in an area of work not listed above, or who would like more information about a specific internship, are encouraged to email Yifang Zhang for more info.